micmejia/bible-dump/NKJV/Ezekiel/Ezek 23.md

 You will be filled with drunkenness and sorrow, The cup of horror and desolation, The cup of your sister Samaria.

 ###### 34
-You shall drink and drain it, You shall break its [^e]shards, And tear at your own breasts; For I have spoken,' Says the Lord God.
+You shall drink and drain it, You shall break its shards, And tear at your own breasts; For I have spoken,' Says the Lord God.

 ###### 35
 "Therefore thus says the Lord God: 'Because you have forgotten Me and cast Me behind your back, Therefore you shall bear the _penalty_ _Of_ your lewdness and your harlotry.' " ## Both Sisters Judged